 Swimlane uses the AWS Key Management Service (KMS) for key management.
-A custodian is assigned for each vault and is responsible for ensuring the appropriate level of security controls.
+A custodian is assigned to each vault and is responsible for ensuring that the appropriate level of security controls is in place.
 Anomaly detection is enabled on KMS and sent to the Swimlane SOC for triage.